 To get the list of permissions associated with the current access token, call:

 To get the list of declined permissions, call:

 Your app should handle the case where someone had declined to grant your app one of the permissions you requested.
 If your app must have one of the declined permissions to work, you can request them again by using the

 When you implement Facebook Login, your app can optionally ask someone for permissions on a subset of that person's data.

-If your app asks for more than public_profile, email and user_friends, Facebook must review it before you release it.
+If your app asks for more than the default public profile fields and email, Facebook must review it before you release it.
 Learn more about the review process and what's required to pass review.Login Review Guide